hchia93/escape-from-wizard/README.md

     <img src="escape-from-wizard.png" width="600">
 </center>

+## Coding Quality Disclaimer
+Since the project is done in 2015, the code quality is no longer reflecting my code skills and is considered as a legacy project.
+Unless there is an absolute needs for it to be redone, else it is not likely to get polished to demonstrates good quality of code.
+It'll only get refactored over time if there is no other priority in life.

 ## Setting Up
 Unfortunately, this is not the kind of project can be download and run directly.
 I have excluded most of the buildable binaries files from this project as best practices.
 One must setup the environment properly to run this project.